 We invite you to continue our family tradition by hopping in my plane and letting us show you why my grandfather fell in love with this place nearly 50 years ago.
 Alana and I cannot wait to share the best salmon fishing that our home state has to offer.

 We hope to see you this summer for your Alaska fishing adventure!

 -Dave & Alana

-Another Wisconsin-born fishmonger, Elliott has been with Saltery Lake Lodge since 2016.
+Elliott, a Wisconsin-born fishmonger, has been with Saltery Lake Lodge since 2016.
 His passion for flyfishing has led him on numerous cross-country roadtrips and eventually up to Alaska.
 When he’s not at guiding for Saltery, Elliott works as the Assistant Editor for The Drake Magazine, a flyfishing publication based in Denver, Colorado.
 He also produces the magazine’s weekly podcast, The DrakeCast.
-Elliott can’t wait to man the net when you to hook into the fish of a lifetime.
+Elliott can’t wait to man the net when you hook into the fish of a lifetime.

 Hailing from further south than his compatriots, Chris got his start fishing the surprisingly varied waters of Texas.
 After gaining recognition as a bareback rodeo star, Chris moved to Montana to satisfy his insatiable appetite for all-things-fly where he received a degree from Montana State University.
 While in Montana, Chris tended pack horses and clients as they scoured the Bob Marshal Wilderness Area in search of Bull Trout.
 His experience on the flats of the Gulf of Mexico and the icy rivers of the Rocky Mountains have refined his knowledge and understanding of every aspect of fly fishing.
 Chris has been with Saltery since 2015.